m7a/lo-nextcloud-docker/README.md

 Nextcloud.

 **TLS Client Certificates are one of the three ways to do anything over the Internet securely.
-The other two options are SSH and VPN btw.**
+The other two options are SSH and VPN.**

 Compared to the alternatives, most clients support TLS Client Certificates enough such that you do not need to setup any tunnel (as with SSH or VPN based access to a website).
-TLS Client Certificates are thus perfectly well-suited for the purpose.
+TLS Client Certificates are thus well-suited for the purpose.

 Keep in mind that other scenarios like mobile devices, less tech-savvy users or access through proprietary programs may require you to give up on TLS Client Certificates.
-It is the strongest layer of security in the entire setup.
-Do not give it up lightly.
+Be aware that despite the complexity, it is the strongest layer of security in the entire setup.

 ## Automate as many Maintenance Tasks as possible